emipa606/HaulMinedChunks/README.md

 - Added support for https://steamcommunity.com/sharedfiles/filedetails/?id=1776143665]Raise The Roof
 - Added support for drone-mining in https://steamcommunity.com/sharedfiles/filedetails/?id=2037491557]Project RimFactory - Drones

+### Deep drill

+Chunks spawn on a random place around the miner there is no simple way of knowing if they spawned from the miner.
+You can however solve it pretty simple by adding a stockpile-zone around the drill that do not accept anything.
+Any chunk that spawns will then be in the "wrong" zone and will be hauled directly.

 ![Image](https://i.imgur.com/O0IIlYj.png)

 Since modding is just a hobby for me I expect no donations to keep modding.
 If you still want to show your support you can gift me anything from my https://store.steampowered.com/wishlist/id/Mlie]Wishlist or buy me a cup of tea.